Adesolabernice1/altschool-cloud-exercises/Exercise 1/Exercise 1.md

 1. I installed oracle virtualbox and vagrant
 2. I created a folder for my vagrant exercise
 3. I initialized vagrant in my folder by running the command `vagrant init ubuntu/focal64` and this created a vagrantfile in my project folder
-4. I customized my vagrantfile by changing the private network to `dhcp`
+4. I customized my vagrantfile by changing the private network to `dhcp`: My [vagrantfile](https://github.com/Adesolabernice1/altschool-cloud-exercises/blob/main/Exercise%201/Vagrantfile)
 5. I ran `vagrant up` to create my ubuntu virtual machine
 6. Once the machine was booted and ready I ran `vagrant ssh` to access my virtual machine
 7. After I logged into the machine I ran `ifconfig` to confirm that my private network customization was successful.